luiarthur/ucsc_litreview/cytof/tex/model2/report/includes/model.md

 The model and prior specifications are presented in this section.
+Note that the dIBP will be used in the prior specifications.
 Some notation which will be used throughout this paper is first presented.

 ## Notation